 What Are Political Contribution Disclosures?

-in connection with certain political contributions they make to governmental

-issuer officials, state and local political
+in connection with certain political contributions they make to officials of municipal entities, state and local political

 parties, and bond ballot referendum committees.

 Accessing Political Contribution Disclosures